March 27, 2026

 Budget 2025: Filing window extended to 48 months

 The Finance Act 2025 extended the ITR-U window from 24 months to 48 months from the end of the relevant Assessment Year, effective April 1, 2025.
-This gives taxpayers four full years to self-correct, compared to two years earlier.
+This gives taxpayers four full years to self-correct.
 The additional tax slabs were also updated to cover the new 36 to 48 month window at 60% and 70% respectively.

 Budget 2026: Two further expansions